 Jacie, Club International, October 1976

-Although Club International's cover girl was showing a lot of pubic mound, inside the anal display had been cut back to just this one photograph of Jacie by Eugene Finkei.
+Although Club International's cover girl was showing a lot of pubic mound, inside the anal display had been cut back to just two photograph.
+Firstly, we have Jacie. photographed by Eugene Finkei.

 Penthouse, October 1976